Linux Flashing Guide

 - Install the FlashTool software on your Windows PC or Linux PC

 - Customise your Gemini partition table.
 Using a simple tool, you will be able to specify the space you want to reserve for Linux and for Android.
-You will also be able to choose the firmware to download, at the moment we support Android, Rooted Android, Debian and Sailfish OS.
+You will also be able to choose the firmware to download, at the moment we support Android, Rooted Android, Debian, Sailfish 3.0 Beta Community Edition, Kali Linux and TWRP.

 - Flash the firmware on your device